foolish-boy/hello-github/README.md

 # hello-github
-my first repository on Github
+I am a foolish boy, this is my first repository on Github,welcome!